 You can access the built-in help from the device’s webpage.
 The help provides more detailed information on the device’s features and their settings.

-Which capture mode to choose depends on the requirements of frame rate and resolution for the specific surveillance setup.
+What capture mode to choose depends on the requirements for the frame rate and resolution of the specific surveillance setup.
 For specifications about available capture modes, see the product’s datasheet at axis.com.

 Video compression formats